-The inaugural celebration of the Buffalo Maritime Center sets sail this weekend.
-The Buffalo Maritime Heritage Festival promises to be a proper good time for boating aficionados and the casual appreciator, alike.
+The second annual celebration of the Buffalo Maritime Center sets sail this weekend.
+The Buffalo Maritime Heritage Festival (September 14-15) promises to be a proper good time for boating aficionados and the casual appreciator, alike.
 And with the bonus treat of offering a glimpse inside a rarely seen Buffalo building, this special event is not to be missed.
-Here are all the reasons you should go:
+Here are all the reasons you should attend the festival’s sophomore year:

 Buffalo has a long history of inspired makers and craftsmen and women.
-The wares of a select few of these talented folks will be on full display at the Maritime Festival.
-Check out the wooden goods of Knot Your Average Grain, the ceramics of the Lockport Art Company, the crochet of West Side Stitchery and more!
+The wares of these talented folks, like Knotty Moose knit goods, Diana Storm Designs jewelry, NYS Designer Blacksmiths, Buffalo Heritage Press, and more, will be on full display at the Maritime Festival.

 Fun for Everyone

-With a kids tent, boat painting, draft horses, antique wooden boats on display and food trucks, the Maritime festival sure to be a nautically fun time for your little ones!
+With a kids tent, boat painting, model boat races, draft horses, antique wooden boats on display and food trucks like Great Aussie Bite, Fat Bob’s BBQ and Rudy’s Kitchen, the Maritime festival sure to be a nautically fun time for your little ones!

 A Special Brew

 Buffalo’s business is beer.
 And business is booming.
-We love our special brews in Buffalo and the Maritime Festival is continuing that tradition with the unveiling of a new Maritime Festival brown ale, Boatwright’s Brown Ale, made fresh for the fest by Pressure Drop Brewing.
+We love our special brews in Buffalo and the Maritime Festival is continuing that tradition with a Maritime Festival brown ale, Boatwright’s Brown Ale, made fresh for the fest by local favorite Pressure Drop Brewing.

 A Rare Location

-We can’t stress this enough, a tour inside the Colonel Ward Pumping Station is so rare, its worth going just to see inside it.
-The large, 60-foot original steam pumps have been used for movies, photo sessions and to pump water to our kitchens, of course.
-And now you get to step inside!
+We can’t stress this enough, a tour inside the Colonel Ward Pumping Station is so rare, it’s worth going just to see inside it.
+The large, 60-foot original steam pumps have been used for movies, photo shoots and to pump water to our kitchens, of course.
+And now you get to step inside to view the historic machinery!

 Colonel Ward Pumping Station, 2 Porter Avenue, Buffalo

-$10 tickets available here: Buffalo Maritime Heritage Festival
+$10 tickets and more info available here: Buffalo Maritime Heritage Festival